Come and explore at Charlecote this spring

 Families with children - and grandchildren - of all ages will find plenty to keep everyone busy at Charlecote.
 Rain or shine there's always something to discover, and our visitors tell us this is a special place they love to return to throughout the year.

-There’s plenty of space just to run round and play games.
-We have bug-hunting kits and books, and other outdoor activities such as simple box kites in the Servants' Hall shop that you can play with straight away.
+There’s always plenty of space just to run round and play games, whatever the weather.
+You can buy bug-hunting kits and other outdoor activities such as simple kites from the Servants' Hall shop, and play with them straight away.

 Wild about nature – what will you spot today?